oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

 negatively impact the throughput of your design.

 To disable burst-interleaving, you need to pass the `-Xsno-interleaving=<global_memory_type>` flag to your `icpx` command.
-The global memory type is indicated in the board specification XML file for the Board Support Package (BSP) that you're using.
+In the case of targeting a BSP, the global memory type is indicated in the board specification XML file for the Board Support Package (BSP) that you're using.
 The board specification XML file, called `board_spec.xml`, can be found in the root directory of your BSP.
-For example, for the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA BSP, the location of this file is:
+For example, for the Intel® PAC with Intel Arria® 10 GX FPGA BSP, the location of this file is:
 `$INTELFPGAOCLSDKROOT/board/intel_a10gx_pac/hardware/pac_a10/board_spec.xml`.
 Note that this BSP only has a single memory type available as indicated in its `board_spec.xml` file: `<global_mem name="DDR"`.
 The appropriate flag to pass